 Further along the east coast, the people of the city of Vannes also suffered significantly during the plague epidemics of this time, particularly in 1625, 1634 and 1638.
 To the west, the town of Quimper recorded scores of deaths in 1639; while, still further along the east coast, Nantes was hard hit by the disease in 1625-26 and 1631 and by this time, plague victims were no longer allowed to be buried within the precincts of the city.

 One of the last appearances of the plague in Brittany was in Pontivy in 1696.
 Attesting to the importance of river traffic at the time, it is possible to track the spread of the disease down the course of the river Blavet to its mouth at Hennebont.
 Here in the summer of 1699, the plague claimed half a dozen people every day.
 With no medical solution to halt the spread of the disease, the townsfolk sought divine intervention and prayed to the Virgin to end the epidemic; committing to create a silver statue and undertake an annual procession in her honour (they had similarly promised to build a chapel in honour of Saint Roch during the epidemic of the early 1630s but this was never realised!).
 It has been noted that instances of the disease in the town decreased rapidly after the town’s wish was announced, disappearing entirely by September 1700.
-To honour their pledge, the people or Hennebont commissioned the statue and inaugurated the public procession of thanks.
-Unfortunately, the statue was melted-down during the Revolution but it is today possible to see a substitute statue and even participate in the procession held on the last Sunday in September.
+To honour their pledge, the people of Hennebont commissioned the statue and inaugurated the public procession of thanks.
+Unfortunately, the statue was melted-down during the Revolution but it is today possible to see a substitute statue and participate in the procession held on the last Sunday in September.

 The plague of Marseilles in 1720-1721, which resulted in some 87,000 deaths, is considered to be the last major plague outbreak in Western Europe but cases are still regularly reported in other parts of the world even today.
 The impact of almost four hundred years of intermittent but deadly plague outbreaks changed Europe forever; demographically, politically and economically.
 Equally profound were the changed mentalities brought about by the plague and other infectious diseases; governments and the governed appreciated the importance of public health and hygiene programmes, particularly effective sanitary measures.